 In this series, we’ll share everything you need to know to select a high-quality search firm.
 Today, we’ll cover questions around identifying a search firm’s credibility.

 Today, we’ll be focused on retained search, which includes the recruitment of passive candidates.
-Please feel free to review our series on YouTube to learn the differences between retained and contingency firms and how they affect your companies search process.
+Please feel free to review our content on YouTube to learn the differences between retained and contingency firms and how they affect your companies search process.

 So.
 How exactly do you know if a search firm is good at what they do or not?
 How do you tell whether a search firm is a good fit for your company?